 A common complaint with composite decking is that it becomes too hot in direct sun or during extended hot, dry periods.
 This can mean having to hot-foot it across the deck in bare feet, and to keep children and pets off since their feet are more sensitive.

 While any dark colored decking absorbs sunlight, and can heat-up, composites are denser than traditional wood decking, leading to some products becoming uncomfortably hot.

 Though this issue was originally thought to be a greater concern in hotter climates such as the Sun Belt, cooler regions in the north have expressed great concern over the issue, too.
-With fewer sunny days in the year to enjoy their deck as an outdoor retreat, northerners don’t want to lose outdoor living time due to an over-hot deck.
+With fewer sunny days in the year to enjoy their deck as an outdoor retreat, northerners do not want to lose outdoor living time due to an over-hot deck.

 To address this problem, MoistureShield has pioneered a new type of composite deck board that optimizes heat reflection.
 Boards made with MoistureShield’s CoolDeck technology absorb up to 35% less heat than conventional capped composites in similar colors.
 The result is a noticeably lower surface temperature in direct sun.

 One of the key advances in composites over the past 20 years is the development of more beautiful boards.
 Manufacturers have made great strides in producing composite decking with rich colors and striking visual patterns that emulate exotic woods.

 The next stage in the evolution of composite aesthetics is the eventual ability for homeowners, builders, or designers to customize the surface appearance of deck boards.